davidisinta/healthy_way/README.md

    - Offers reliable and customized answers to diet and nutrition questions.
 2. **Food Classifier**:
    - Utilizes a fine-tuned ResNet50 model to classify food items into 4 categories.
-   - Training Time: Approximately 4 hours for the chosen dataset.
+   - Training Time: Approximately 9 hours for the chosen dataset.

 ### Results
-1. **Chatbot**: Successfully answers user queries, providing dietary recommendations and clarifying which foods are healthy.
+1. **Chatbot**: Successfully answers user queries, providing dietary recommendations.
 2. **Food Classifier**: Accurately identifies and categorizes food items into the predefined classes.

 #### Sample Output